 “Immediately afterwards Annie Kenney, with a number of others, most of whom were members of our Committee, came into the Square.
 Annie knew nothing of what had taken place and, preoccupied and intent on her mission, she walked quickly across the road, but, as she mounted the steps of Mr. Asquith’s house and stretched out her hand to ring his bell, a policeman seized her roughly by the arm and she found herself under arrest.”

 Next came Mrs Knight, who owing to hip disease had not joined the procession.
 Seeing no other protesters she thought the women had been granted access into the minister’s house and proceeded to the door to join them.
 She was roughly apprehended by a policeman on her approach and arrested.

 Finally she recounts that Mrs Sparborough (who Minnie referred to as Sbarboro), “a respectable elderly woman dressed with scrupulous neatness” approached.
 She noticed “two maid servants and some ladies at the window of Mr. Asquith’s house were laughing and clapping their hands, she turned to them protesting gravely: “Oh, don’t do that.
 Oh, don’t do that.
 It is a serious matter.”

 Whereupon she was immediately dragged away by a police officer.

-To mark the centenary of Women’s Suffrage in the UK, the RCN is taking part in WomensWork100, celebrating the vital role working women played in the First World War.
+To mark the centenary of Women’s Suffrage in the UK, the RCN took part in WomensWork100, celebrating the vital role working women played in the First World War.

-The series begins on 6 February, marking 100 years since the Representation of the People Act, and runs until International Women’s Day on 8 March 2018.
-It will explore the breadth of women’s roles in the First World War – from factories and hospitals to homes and churches, representing their political activism, frontline service and home front experiences, against the backdrop of the suffrage movement and greater prominence of women in public life.
+The series began on 6 February, marking 100 years since the Representation of the People Act, and ran until International Women’s Day on 8 March 2018.
+It explored the breadth of women’s roles in the First World War – from factories and hospitals to homes and churches, representing their political activism, frontline service and home front experiences, against the backdrop of the suffrage movement and greater prominence of women in public life.